 The moment Klinger let go of the ball, Slaughter took off.
 He passed second as the ball was thrown to shortstop Johnny Pesky.
 Pesky hesitated as Slaughter turned third base and headed towards home, despite being signaled to stop by the third base coach.
 Slaughter slid into home as the ball arrived several feet up the third-base line.

 Slaughter would be visibly upset when he was traded in 1954 – just two days before the start of the season – to the New York Yankees.
 He started only twenty-two games in right field and made plate appearances also as a pinch hitter.
-Slaughter would miss over a month of games after crashing into the outfield wall, fracturing his wrist.
+Slaughter would miss over a month of games that season after crashing into the outfield wall, fracturing his wrist.
 The following year he was traded to the Kansas City Athletics.
 Note: During this time period, the Kansas City Athletics were owned by Arnold Johnson, who also owned Yankee Stadium and was a business associate of Yankee owners Dan Topping and Del Webb.
 This association created many questions regarding the sixteen trades involving sixty-one players between 1955 and 1959.
 Slaughter would be traded back to the Yankees the following year.

 The Yankees used Slaughter very sparingly over the next four years.
 In 1956, he would make a massive three-run homerun off Roger Craig in the third game of the World Series against the Brooklyn Dodgers.
 Slaughter was released by the Yankees near the end of the 1959 season and was picked up by the Milwaukee Braves.
 The following two years he managed and made appearances as a pinch hitter for two minor league teams – the Houston Buffs in 1960 and the Raleigh Capitals in 1961.
 Slaughter ended his nineteen seasons in the major leagues with 2380 game played, 7946 plate appearances, 2383 hits, 169 homeruns, 1304 RBIs, and 71 stolen bases.
 He was named an All-Star ten times and played in five World Series during his career.